← Back to rubinobservatory.org

 3. Rubin Observatory data products and publications

-What data products/releases will Rubin Observatory give on a nightly/daily basis and on an annual timescale?
+What data products/releases will Rubin Observatory provide on a nightly/daily basis and on an annual timescale?

 The Rubin Observatory nightly/daily data products will include (1) within 60 seconds of the end of exposure, alerts on sources that change by >= 5-sigma, and (2) after 24 hours, images and source catalogs from difference imaging and orbits of moving objects.
 The yearly data releases will include global, uniform processing of all the data taken from the start of the survey, yielding stacked, calibrated images, source catalogs, and light curves.

-Rubin Observatory will also enable the generation of data products by the community to fulfill the requirement of specific science cases.
+Rubin Observatory will also enable the generation of data products by the community to fulfill the requirements of specific science cases.

 Read more about the planned data products.